kennarddh/mindustry-personal-computer/docs/CPUArchitecture.md

 | 14 - 63    |                        |                | Reserved     |
 | 64 - 127   | 2^64                   | Signed Double  | Second value |

+## IO

+-   Every port support duplex data transfer
+-   There are 128 ports
+-   Each port will have 64 bit inbound and outbound data
+-   There is data ready flag for each inbound and outbound
+-   Outbound means from cpu to device and inbound means from device to cpu
+-   When either `in` or `out` instruction is used but the data ready flag is 0 for the corresponding flag the cpu will interrupt with vector 5

 ## TODO

 -   [ ] IO Instructions